maiho24/UKB_Processor/README.md

 A Python tool for processing UK Biobank data files, with a focus on efficient data conversion and field extraction.

+## Deprecation Notice
+Important: With the introduction of the UK Biobank Research Analysis Platform (RAP), which provides native tools for data analysis and management, this package is no longer officially supported.
+We recommend using the RAP for working with UK Biobank data whenever possible.
+This package remains available for legacy purposes and offline workflows.

 ## Installation

 Using Conda helps manage dependencies and ensures compatibility across different systems.
 We recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to keep your environment lightweight.